 We managed to light our stove in the howling winds and cook up some pasta with lentils and tomato sauce.
 That sounds like quite a nice meal but we realized that we didn’t have much fuel so only half cooked it.
 It was horrible but we gagged it down and went to bed.

-A lady must have come to the cape very early.
-She came into the toilet blocks when we were still asleep.
+A lady must have come to the cape very early as she came into the toilet blocks when we were still asleep.
 She must have gotten quite a shock!
 We packed up quickly after that.
 The morning was really foggy and chilly.

 For breakfast we had left-over half cooked pasta.
 Sadly ageing didn’t improve it at all.